Mayaguez incident: Impact on the United States

 The reaction of the U.S. public was favorable with President Ford's overall approval rating rising 11 percentage points.
+However Ford's public approval ratings fell off quickly and precipitously as details of the incident and casualty figures became better known.

 Some congressmen were dissatisfied with the level of consultation they received under the War Powers Resolution.
 Senator Mike Mansfield was the most critical, saying "we were informed, not consulted".
 In 1977 Senator Thomas Eagleton introduced an amendment to the War Powers Resolution that added the rescue of nationals to the list of situations not requiring prior approval by Congress, but also stipulating that only minimum force would be used in rescue.
 Eagleton's proposed amendment did not pass and similar amendments have been proposed since but also not progressed.

 On 23 June 1975, the House of Representatives Subcommittee on International Political and Military Affairs asked the General Accounting Office to review all aspects of the incident.
 On the War Powers Resolution, the General Accounting Office report's assessment was "The available evidence suggests less than full compliance with Section 3 [of the War Powers Resolution]."

+The paramount objective during the crisis, as Scowcroft later explained, "was to make it clear, to everyone, to our friends, to potential opponents, that notwithstanding the fact that we had just withdrawn from Southeast Asia under fairly ignominious circumstances, if you will, that the United States understood its interests and was prepared to protect them."
+Schlesinger later said the same thing, acknowledging the primary reason for the use of force was “to make quite clear to all parties that the United States was still an effective force."
+Although the general goal was to reinforce the US reputation for defending its interests, the main concern in that regard was the Korean Peninsula.
+As Scowcroft related in 1980, "To the extent that we were looking anywhere specifically, it was primarily probably not Southeast Asia at that time, but at Korea," where the renewal of the long-simmering conflict between the two Koreas was considered a real possibility.

+In November 1975 Schlesinger was dismissed as Secretary of Defense due to his perceived insubordination during the crisis.